josh-jacobsen/wind-alerts/README.md

 Homepage showing current winds for kite-boarding spots in Auckland and a notification service to provide notifications when the winds are good.

+## Tech Stack

+React for views, Redux to manage state.
+Currently running on `webpack-dev-server`, however that will change once I build out the backend.

 ## Code Examples

-Code examples will be coming
+Code examples will be coming.

 ## Motivation